valentingol/deep-learning-installation/README.md

 The names of the folders are the versions already installed.
 If you have no folder called cuda-11.2 continue to read this section otherwise you go directly in cuDNN installation section.

-**It is highly recommended to delete all unwanted versions of CUDA** by removing them in their directory:
+You can delete all unwanted versions of CUDA by removing them in their directory:

 ```script
 sudo rm -r /usr/local/cuda-X
 ```

-Now it's time to install CUDA 11.2.
+Now it's time to install CUDA 11.8.

-### On Ubuntu 18.04 or 20.04

-If you have the 18.04 or the 20.04 version of Ubuntu, I advice you to install CUDA manually from archives.
-Find the 11.2.2 version in the CUDA archives : <https://developer.nvidia.com/cuda-toolkit-archive>.
+I advice you to install CUDA manually from archives.
+Find the 11.8 version in the CUDA archives : <https://developer.nvidia.com/cuda-toolkit-archive>.
 Then click on the button that corresponds to you set-up.
 And choose **deb (local)** option.

 For exemple with a x86_64 Ubuntu 20.04: